drupalprojects/search_api/README.txt

 want search for keywords, and other data types when you want to use the field for filtering (e.g., as facets).
 The "Item language" field will always be indexed as it contains important information for processors and hooks.
-You can also add fields of related entities here, via the "Add related entity" form at the bottom of the page.
+You can also add fields of related entities here, via the "Add related fields" form at the bottom of the page.
 For instance, you might want to index the author's username to the indexed data of a node, and you need to add the "Body" entity to the node when you want to index the actual text it contains.